9 Steps to Starting Your Florida Business

 Here are some of the basic steps to starting off on the right foot financially:

-Even if you have a sole proprietorship, it’s important to open a business bank account so that you can keep your personal and business finances separate.
+Opening a business bank account keeps your personal finances separate from your business assets.
 Mixing up your finances can make filing taxes difficult and have negative consequences if you get audited.

 When shopping for a business bank account, here are some traits to look for: